-Set in a beautiful house affiliated with Amherst College in Amherst, Massachusetts, Mind and Life’s Visiting Scholars program provides time and space for self-directed and intensive individual and collaborative work between scholars, Institute staff, and the local academic community.
+Set in a beautiful house affiliated with Amherst College in Amherst, Massachusetts, Mind & Life’s Visiting Scholars program provides time and space for self-directed and intensive individual and collaborative work between scholars, Institute staff, and the local academic community.

 It is specifically geared toward scholars who are self-motivated and who would benefit from a minimally structured program that allows for maximum time and dedication toward one’s projects.